Exploring Languages

 system, your instructor might give the following command in shell (or in

-a startup script such as .bash_profile
+a startup script such as .bash_profile):

-command within GHCi allows us to edit the
+export EDITOR=AquamacsThen the :edit command within GHCi allows us to edit the

 source code.
 We can give a filename or default to the last file